4th Annual Teaching & Learning Conference

 - Participants will feel an increase desire to incorporate more effective, efficient, and active learning teaching strategies.

-- Participants will recognize and apply key principles that they have learned from other DSU faculty to promote more effective, efficient, and active learning strategies in their courses.
+- Participants will recognize and apply key principles they have learned from other DSU faculty to promote more effective, efficient, and active learning strategies in their courses.

 - The conference will provide an opportunity for faculty and staff to give a professional presentation related to the scholarship of teaching and learning.
-This experience may encourage more faculty to be more involved in research and present their research at professional conferences.
+This experience may encourage more faculty to be more involved in such research and present their research at professional conferences.

 - The conference will provide an opportunity for faculty and staff to share what they have presented (and also learned) at professional conferences with other DSU faculty and staff (this is a requirement for faculty after they attend a profession conference as stated in the policy manual).

 Who Should Attend